 With over 120 summits exceeding 2000 meters, Corsica is, in reality, an impetuous mountain rising out of the sea, and viewed from the boat, its rugged silhouette is just spectacular.
 You will have a chance to admire dramatic rocky cliffs, hidden beaches, rare birds, or playful dolphins.

-Corsican boat excursions cater to a wide range of tastes and preferences and will suit families, couples and groups of friends.
+With options to match all tastes, the Corsican boat excursions will suit families, couples and groups of friends.
 You may choose a relaxing Iles Lavezzi sunbathing and snorkelling trip, an exciting, wild adventure in Scandola or Calanches, or a romantic, music and wine-accompanied Sanguinaires experience.

-When choosing your ideal boat trip, please remember that small speedboats are not recommended for pregnant women, people with back problems, heart problems, or other serious medical conditions.
-In case of any of the above, choose a larger craft when booking your sea excursion.
+When choosing your ideal boat tour, please remember that small speedboats are not recommended for pregnant women, people with back problems, heart problems, or other serious medical conditions.
+In case of any of the above, choose a larger craft when booking your cruise.

 Scandola Nature Reserve – explore Corsica’s natural treasure